Well, I was born in a...

 Bandleader and co-leader for a 3- to 8-piece ensemble that plays a wide variety of jazz standards, classic rock, R&B, etc. for weddings and other special events. (www.CurrentInvention.com)

-Play the caixa (snare drum) in the Afro-Brazilian percussion/dance group Zabumba.
-An annual highlight to play high-energy samba for the Asheville Mardi Gras parade.
+Play the caixa (snare drum) and repique in the Afro-Brazilian percussion and dance group, Zabumba.
+An annual highlight to play high-energy samba for the Asheville Mardi Gras parade and the LEAF festival.
 Drum for traditional African dance classes and help facilitate the Friday night drum circle in Asheville’s Pritchard Park.

 January, 1991 to 2006